Quantum Speedups in Regret Analysis of Infinite Horizon Average-Reward Markov Decision Processes: Problem Formulation

 As described in Fig \ref{new_model}, at step $t$, the agent plays an action $a_{t}$ based on current state $s_t$ according to its policy $\pi : \mathcal{S} \rightarrow \mathcal{A}$.
 Consequently, the unknown MDP Q-environment shares the next state information and reward i.e., $\{s_{t+1}, r_t\}$.
-Additionally, the quantum transition oracle first encodes $s_t$ and $a_t$ into the corresponding basis of the quantum Hilbert spaces, producing basis $|s_t\rangle$ and $|a_t\rangle$, {then it encodes the superpositioned quantum state $|\bm{\psi}\rangle^{t}$ from the quantum transition oracle $\mathcal{U}_P$. $|\bm{\psi}\rangle^{t}$ would be used for the Quantum Mean Estimator \texttt{QBounded} outlined in Lemma \ref{lem: SubGau} which in turn improves transition probability estimation and leads to exponentially better regret.
-We note that a single copy of $|\bm{\psi}\rangle^{t}$ is obtained at each $(s_t,a_t)$.
+Additionally, the quantum transition oracle first encodes $s_t$ and $a_t$ into the corresponding basis of the quantum Hilbert spaces, producing basis $|s_t\rangle$ and $|a_t\rangle$, {then it encodes the superpositioned quantum state $|\bf{\psi}\rangle^{t}$ from the quantum transition oracle $\mathcal{U}_P$. $|\bf{\psi}\rangle^{t}$ would be used for the Quantum Mean Estimator, \texttt{QBounded}, which in turn improves transition probability estimation and leads to exponentially better regret.
+We note that one copy of $|\bf{\psi}\rangle^{t}$ is obtained at each $(s_t,a_t)$.
 Given that a measurement collapses the state, we can only perform one measurement on it.
-Thus, the quantum mean estimator will only perform measurements at the end of epochs, as will be described in the algorithm. }\\
+So, the quantum mean estimator will only perform measurements at epoch ends, as will be described in the algorithm. }\\

 \textbf{RL regret formulation:} Consider the RL agent following some policy $\pi : \mathcal{S} \rightarrow \mathcal{A}$ on the unknown MDP Q-environment $\mathcal{M}$.
 Then, as a result of playing policy $\pi$, the agent's long term average reward is defined next according to \cite{agarwal2021concave}.